And the Breadwinner Is...: Plot

-Bambi Salvador, an simple Overseas Filipino Worker (OFW) who has spent 15 years in Taiwan, returns to the Philippines to surprise her family and celebrate her 44th birthday.
+Bambi Salvador, an Overseas Filipino Worker (OFW) who has spent 15 years in Taiwan, returns to the Philippines to surprise her family and celebrate her 44th birthday.
 However, she arrives to find her family home in disrepair and her mother, referred to in the film as Momshie, unable to recall her due to Alzheimer's disease.
 When her younger brother, Biboy, admits to mismanaging the remittances she sent and falling into debt, a disheartened Bambi leaves and stays with her close friend, Jovie.
 After having a vision of her late father, referred to in the film as Popshie, she resolves to keep her promise to support the family after his death.

 Bambi returns home only to discover that her family has mistakenly held a wake for her, and is trampled by frightened mourners who believe she is a ghost.
 Her siblings explain that she was declared dead after she was mistaken for a thief that stole her identification card who was then fatally struck afterwards by a bus and was unrecognizable after the accident.
 Learning of her life insurance policy from an agent, Tonton, they urge her to maintain the deception in order to claim the money.
 Although initially reluctant, Bambi changes her mind after learning that Biboy sold the house to a group of loan sharks led by Tope, who assault him.

 Disguised, (Note: derived from Vice Ganda’s characters in previous films such as The Unkabogable Praybeyt Benjamin, The Amazing Praybeyt Benjamin, Girl, Boy, Bakla, Tomboy, Beauty and the Bestie and Gandarrapido: The Revenger Squad) Bambi attends her own wake but is interrupted by the return of her estranged sister, Baby.
 Baby supports the scheme and reveals that after her husband died, she too fell into debt while in Italy and had been unable to send money home.
 After staging her funeral, Bambi proposes reviving Popshie's bakery and enlists her siblings to help.
 She discovers her younger brother Boy is gay and supports him, while also teaching Biboy how to bake.
 Meanwhile, she slowly reconciles with Baby, who is the only one who knows their father's secret recipe.
 With the bakery reopened and thriving, the family begins to regain financial stability.